AndyWright360/Milestone-Project-1/README.md

 ### **Initial Concept**

 The idea behind this project was to create a business website for a Capsule Hotel based in Cardiff Wales.
-The hotel offers it's guests a virtual reality experience to provide a unique selling point.
+The hotel offers its guests a virtual reality experience to provide a unique selling point.
 The design of the site is intended to highlight the technological side of the business.
 Selling the idea of a futuristic concept.

 ### **User Stories**

 - **Client Goals**

   1. Provide a clear understanding of the website's purpose.
   2. Clearly identify the unique selling element to users.
   3. Entice users to make a booking.
   4. Create a strong brand identity through consistent design.
-  5. Allow the website to be viewed on a variety od screen sizes.
+  5. Allow the website to be viewed on a variety of screen sizes.

 - **First Time Visitor Goals**

   1. Learn about the Hotel and VR experience offered.
   2. Easily navigate the website and find the information required.
   3. Make a booking.

 - **Returning Visitor Goals**

   1. Register for membership.
-  2. Sign up to the newsletter.
+  2. Sign up for the newsletter.
   3. Follow the social media accounts.

 - **Frequent User Goals**

   1. Check the Loyalty Achievements reward system.
   2. Discover new site content and updates.